 No. Parents who participate in KEEP have completed their state’s pre-service training requirements.
 KEEP is an additional support for the resource parents once they receive a placement.
 In all of our implementations so far, KEEP training has met the requirements for the resource parents’ mandated ongoing yearly training.

-Q: How do you get foster parents to attend the groups?
+Q: How do you get resource parents to attend the groups?

 Sessions are interactive and fun.
-In addition, foster/kin parent participation is incentivized.
-For example, in Oregon, each household receives $20 for each KEEP session they attend.
+In addition, resource/kin parent participation is incentivized.
+For example, in Oregon, each household receives $25 for each KEEP session they attend.
 In Tennessee, KEEP-certified foster homes receive an $1.50/day increase to their board rate.
 In some implementations, parents receive an additional bonus for graduating from a KEEP group.

 Q: What are the requirements for graduating from KEEP?

 In order to graduate, parents must complete at least 80% of the KEEP sessions.
 KEEP Group Leaders also offer make-up sessions for parents who miss a KEEP group session.
 The make-up sessions count towards that 80% attendance, but parents do not receive a weekly incentive for these home sessions.

 Yes.
 Sites that implement KEEP provide free childcare at the group location and snacks during the groups.

 Q: Have you seen different outcomes for kinship and non-kinship families?